JurgenR/aioslsk/docs/source/SOULSEEK.rst

 3. Send: ``offset``
 4. Receive data until ``filesize`` is reached
 5. Close connection
+6. (the uploader will send a :ref:`SendUploadSpeed` message to the server with the average upload speed)

 Queue a file download (peer does not have any free upload slots):